Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/04-POIs.md

 <br> <br>

-Here's the top twenty POIs with a graph:
+Here's the top twenty POIs with a visualization:

  ![image](img/NbOfCheckinsPerPoisUS.png){: style="float: left"; height="55%"; width="55%"}

 You have the answer, these are the most famous types of places in USA when you only look at the number of check-ins.
 On the other hand, you will find POIs that don't have a lot of checkins like Paella, Moroccan, Swiss, Portugueuse and Turkish restaurants.
 This data can always be useful to you, for example if you plan to open a restaurant in America because you would prefer to avoid this kind of restaurants because of their poor success.
 You'll also find other interesting results like roof decks with only 29 checkins, conventions with 4 and Internet Cafe with 91 checkins, probably because they are not as much popular in USA as they used to be.
-For example, most people in America have computers at home, while in South Korea it is still common to go to an Internet café to work or play.
+For example, most people in America have computers at home, while in South Korea it is still common to go to an Internet Café to work or play.

 ---